What is employee overtime?

 The individual employee's job position

-Whether an overtime pay tier structure exists within the organisation or the country (such as time and a half on regular days but double time on holidays)
+Whether an overtime pay tier structure exists within the organization or the country (such as time and a half on regular days but double time on holidays)

 What are the allowed weekly working hours in each country?

-The International Labour Organisation encourages multinational enterprises to provide the best possible working conditions — including working time — within the framework of each country's governmental guidance.
+The International Labour Organization encourages multinational enterprises to provide the best possible working conditions — including working time — within the framework of each country's governmental guidance.